-Timing of the audit will take place during August 2019.
+The audit will take place during August 2020.

 The persons carrying out the internal audit function don't assume other key functions in company.

 B.6 ACTUARIAL FUNCTION

 The Actuarial function is outsourced to Aon Global Risk Consulting AB (AGRC) with appointed responsible actuary Filip Cederquist.
 These guidelines will be revised annually and are set by the Board.